The North Shore's Best Selection of Camps

 North Vancouver Recreation and Culture (NVRC) summer camps welcome children with disabilities.
 Limited support options are available.

 Does your child need some extra support at camp?

 NVRC Summer Inclusion Worker Program

 - Step 1: Submit an application form.
-Application forms will be accepted from May 6 and are accepted on a first come first served basis until all placements are full.
+Application forms will be accepted early May and are accepted on a first come first served basis until all placements are full.

 - Step 2: You will receive confirmation that your application has been approved and be informed of available dates and camp locations.